 For the image titles in my series In Passing (Updated: original working title; Bad Trip – Sad Trip), I had first started using a more documentary form of naming convention with the titles, essentially “what it is” or “where it is”.
 After a number of emial exchanges with Colin Jago (blog: Photostream) about images that describe or suggest, I decided to change my naming convention for this series to try to be more “suggestive”.

-I had used this type of a naming convention with my abstract paintings in the late 1980’s and it probably made more sense, as they were not very literally.
-I had not used this type of a naming convention with my photographs much before, so this was a bit of a stretch for me.
+I had used this type of a naming convention with my abstract paintings in the late 1980’s and it probably made more sense, as these were not very literally.
+I had not used this type of a naming convention with my photographs before, so this was a bit of a stretch for me.
 It was forcing me to try to understand the emotional content of the image or better yet, for me to express my feelings.
-(I know, guys don’t usually express their feelings, and normally, me included)
+(I know, guys don’t usually express their feelings, me included)

 To be honest, I have not been 100% behind why I was going with the suggestive titles but to trust that taking a (bold) step forward, I would either become more comfortable and explore this side of me, or I would become less comfortable and this figurative “door would close”.
 Might be called faith.

 Then two recent occurrences have given me a stronger sense of direction, a email exchange with Simon Denison (author: Quarry Land) and a recent comment by Kjell Andersen (Blog).